Code4Blessings/task-manager/README.md

 - Without Middleware: new request -> run route handler

 - With middleware: new request -> do something -> run route handler

+- Middleware must be added before the app.use calls in the index.js file

+#### Challenge: Set up middleware for maintenance mode

+1. Register a new middleware function
+2. Send back a mainetence message with a 503 status code
+3. Try your requests from the server and confirm that status/message shows